zhangh276/Fish-Ig-seq-Analysis-Pipeline/README.md

 ## Data sources

 Ig-seq datasets generated in this study from head kidney samples of AB and TU zebrafish are available in the NCBI Sequence Read Archive (SRA) under BioProject accession number PRJNA1027976.

-Previously published Ig-seq datasets from humans, mice, and rainbow trout were obtained from the NCBI SRA and reanalysed in this study.
-These datasets include human PBMC Ig-seq datasets, mouse PBMC, spleen, and bone marrow Ig-seq datasets, and rainbow trout kidney and spleen Ig-seq datasets.
+Three demo datasets from individual zebrafish IgM repertoires are provided in the `example_data/fastq/`.

-IGHV, IGHD, IGHJ, and IGHC reference sequences used in the demo workflow are provided in `example_data/reference/`.
-Germline IGHV sequences and annotations used in the manuscript analyses were retrieved from the IMGT database.
+Zebrafish IGHV, IGHD, IGHJ, and IGHC reference sequences used in the demo workflow are provided in `example_data/reference/`.

 ## System requirements